Accenture/EcoSonar/API.md

 **EcoSonar LAUNCH ANALYSIS**
 ----
-EcoSonar analysis is launched through this API call either directly or through Sonarqube pipeline.
-API Call is done asynchronously to avoid performance issue ( ~ 3 seconds to analyse one page)
+EcoSonar analysis is launched through this API call either directly with a curl command or Postman request or through a Sonarqube Analysis.
+API call is done asynchronously to avoid performance issue ( ~ 3 seconds to analyse one page)

 * **URL**

-  /api/greenit/insert
+  `/api/greenit/insert`

 * **Method:**